AndyShor/fpga_demux/readme.md

 ![photo](/img/demux_switching.jpeg)

-Design files for the break out board - coming
+Design files for the break out board are contained in the PCB folder including KiCAD project and gerber files.